 To prepare for a traditional bridge, your dentist will recontour the two adjacent teeth.
 By reducing them in size, it creates room for dental crowns.
-The crowns are cemented in place and the pontics will rest on the gums and function as the replacement teeth.
+Then your dentist will cement the crowns in place.
+The pontics will rest on the gums and function as the replacement teeth.

 A cantilever bridge is also a single piece but only uses teeth on one side of the gap to secure it.
-It is made up of one or two crowns and one or two pontics.
+It has one or two crowns and one or two pontics.
 If possible, your dentist will use two teeth on one side of the gap to secure it.
 However, it is possible to only use one if that tooth has a strong root structure.

 A Maryland bridge can replace a single missing tooth.
 It is similar to a traditional dental bridge however it uses metal wings instead of crowns to secure the replacement tooth.
-On both sides of the false tooth are thin metal wings that are attached to the two adjacent teeth.
-They are bonded to the back of the teeth with a composite resin.
+On both sides of the false tooth are thin metal wings that your dentist will bond to the back of the two adjacent teeth with a composite resin.

-A benefit of using this method is no tooth enamel will need to be removed to accommodate the restoration.
+A benefit of using this method is that your dentist will need to remove any tooth enamel to accommodate the restoration.
 The downside is the restoration will need to be re-bonded often and it is not as durable as a traditional bridge.

 Dental Implant Supported Bridge

-This type of bridge can be used to replace two or more teeth.
-The bridge piece is made up of two dental crowns with the pontics located in the middle.
-It is similar to a traditional bridge however it is secured to dental implants instead of adjacent teeth.
+An implant bridge can replace two or more teeth.
+The bridge piece has two dental crowns with the pontics in the middle.
+It is similar to a traditional bridge however a dentist will secure it to dental implants instead of adjacent teeth.

-At least two dental implants will be placed in the jaw bone via a surgical procedure.
-After a period of healing, typically three to six months, the bridge will be secured to the implants.
+Your dentist At least two dental implants will be placed in the jaw bone via a surgical procedure.
+After a period of healing, typically three to six months, your dentist will secure the bridge to the implants.

 Dental Bridge vs Dental Implants